-Gentrification over the past decade has made Eagle Rock real estate a hot commodity.
-Young urban professionals, hipsters and artists have been drawn to its beautiful neighborhoods and character homes.
+Over the past decade real estate in Eagle Rock has become a hot commodity.
+Young urban professionals, families and artists have been drawn to its beautiful neighborhoods and character homes.

 THE PEOPLE WHO LIVE IN EAGLE ROCK